 I also love this easy Filet Mignon from the Barefoot Contessa because she adds a flavorful sauce of mustard and mushrooms!

-I also love to serve up some fresh steamed veggies like asparagus with this easy Blender Hollandaise….yes, blender hollandaise.
+I love to serve up some fresh steamed veggies like asparagus with this easy Blender Hollandaise….yes, blender hollandaise.
 It’s so easy to make in about 2 minutes and it’s fabulous on just about everything.
 Or you can just sop it up with a spoon.

 If you’re looking for something even more super fancy pants, try this Oscar Style Cast Iron Filet Mignon!